 Highlights of kayaking at John Pennekamp Coral Reef State Park include crystal clear waters in most areas, several mangrove tunnels, a calm current, and plenty of wildlife.
 There are kayak rentals at the office within the state park, as well as tours you can book ranging from glass bottom boats to shuttles out to the coral reef for snorkeling excursions.
 Yes, snorkeling is a top activity here because Key Largo is home to the third largest coral reef in the world!

-If you’re not kayaking, although you should because this is one of the best places to kayak in the Florida Keys, daily tours are limited, particularly during pandemic times, so if you’d like to dive or snorkel out on the reef you made need to pre-book the trip out with an outside vendor, such as Paradise Island Charters.
+If you’re not kayaking, although you should because this is one of the best places to kayak in South Florida, daily tours are limited, particularly during pandemic times, so if you’d like to dive or snorkel out on the reef you made need to pre-book the trip out with an outside vendor, such as Paradise Island Charters.
 Keys Divers is another option with multiple trips going out the the reef daily.

 Continuing south through the Upper Keys, kayak launch sites can be found at Islamorada’s Founders Park, Lorelei Restaurant, Florida Keys Kayak at Robbie’s Marina on the Gulf side, and then Whale Harbor Channel Bridge (aka the Sand Bar Boat Ramp) and Anne’s Beach on the Atlantic side.
 While you’ll find paddling spots on both the Atlantic and Gulf of Mexico side of the Keys, the best places to kayak in the area around Islamorada are on the Gulf side.
 The more calm waters on the west and north sides of the islands make for more peaceful, and sometimes more clear, waters.
 Also, there are a fair number of mangrove passages to go through.